Tacking Stitch By Hand

 - When you reach the end, tie a small knot to secure everything.
 If you think you might need to make adjustments, you can leave the thread uncut for now.
 Once you’re happy with the fit, carefully pull out those tacking stitches before you sew the final seams.

-Examples Of Tacking Stitches
+Tacking Stitches Examples

 A Tacking stitch is such fun!
 Once I learned it, I couldn’t stop doing it.
 Have a look few of my tack stitch works;